AndrewWPhillips/andrewwphillips.github.io/_posts/2023-09-16-build-tags.md

 ## File Name Suffixes

 When you have a simple requirement for targeting a single OS, architecture or OS/architecture combination, a better alternative is to use file name suffixes.
 In this case you just add the name of the tag to the end of the file name (before the .go extension), preceded by an underscore.
-For example, if a file is only to be included for an executable targeting Linux just use a name like `source_linux.go`.
+For example, if a file is only to be included for an executable targeting Linux just use a name like `filename_linux.go`.

 There is no need to add the `//go:build` directive.
-In fact this is faster as the `go build` command can simply inspect the file name.
-The file does is not even opened if it is not required.
+This is faster than using the directive since the `go build` command can simply inspect the file name and does not even need to open the file.

 There are 3 ways this can be specified:
 * specific operating system